Adult Survivors of Childhood Sexual Abuse

 Rape/Sexual Assault is illegal sexual contact (usually involving force) done upon a person without consent.

-If you’re a victim or abuse, past or present, you are not alone.
+If you’re a victim of abuse, past or present, you are not alone.
 Millions of people across the world are struggling to maintain their safety, dignity, and self-worth during ongoing abuse.
 Millions more try hard to recover from the wounds (literally and figuratively) they’ve sustained.
-There is always help for victims, however sometimes it’s not easily accessed.
+There is always help for victims, however, sometimes it’s not easily accessed.
 See below for some outside resources.

-There are a number of types of abuse that can occur (up to, and including) together or separately, but all involve actions of the abuser with the sole intention of hurt their victims
+There are a number of types of abuse that can occur (up to, and including) together or separately, but all involve actions of the abuser with the sole intention of hurting their victims

 Types of Abusive Behaviors: